Flour, milk, water, baking powder, and salt—this Crispy Fish Batter Recipe is everything golden and crunchy dreams are made of.

 -

-Use beer instead of milk: Makes it richer and adds depth.
-Use a light lager unless you want it tasting like a brewery tour.
+Use beer instead of milk: It makes it richer and adds depth.
+Use a light lager unless you want it to taste like a brewery tour.

 -